vpavlenko/study-music/research/README.md

 - Can we trace birth and death of certain blocks across history?
 - Do composers and subgenres of jazz have certain preferences?
+- Can we [visualize](https://openaccess.city.ac.uk/id/eprint/28140/1/Visualization_of_Harmonic_Structure%20Camera%20Ready%20Copy.pdf) harmony of all jazz standards at a single page?
+Instantly playable and navigable?

 ## Jazz solos